Tre' Newton

-Nathaniel "Tre'" Newton III (born October 15, 1989) is a former American football running back.
+Nathaniel "Tre'" Newton III (born October 15, 1989) is an American former college football running back.
 He graduated from the University of Texas at Austin and is a former starting running back for the Texas Longhorns.

-High school career
+Early life

 Newton attended Carroll High School in Southlake, Texas, where he was a four-year starter under coaches Todd Dodge and Hal Wasson.
 Newton helped lead the Dragons to a 59–2 record and three 5A state titles by rushing for 4,728 yards and 49 touchdowns on 610 carries (7.8 average).
 He also caught 56 passes for 784 yards (14.0 avg) and six touchdowns.
 Newton was a three-time all-state selection.
 In his four years at Southlake Carroll, Newton lined up next to three different quarterbacks, all of whom went on to play FBS college football: Chase Daniel, Greg McElroy, and Riley Dodge.

 Considered a three-star recruit by Rivals.com, Newton was listed as the No. 18 running back prospect in the nation in the class of 2008.
 He chose Texas over offers from Kansas and Nebraska.